core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 When using the pairwise mode, a request is protected as defined in {{ssec-protect-request}}, with the following differences.

-* The Group Protection Flag bit MUST be set to 0.
+* The Group Flag MUST be set to 0.

 * The COSE_Encrypt0 object included in the request is encrypted using a symmetric key K, that the client derives as Pairwise Sender Key for the server (see {{sec-derivation-pairwise}}).